Estimated annual campus deadline: Early December

 - Essay #2: 3 pages or less typewritten, double-spaced pages responding to one of the topic prompts provided in Carnegie application materials (made available each October for the following year).
 Use the prompt from the project you are most interested in working under.

-See the following link for the list of available Carnegie projects in the coming year, essay prompts, and the application form (remember: the application must be submitted to our office, not to Carnegie):
+See the following link for the list of available Carnegie projects in the coming year, essay prompts, and the application form (remember: the application must be submitted to our office by the CAMPUS deadline, not to Carnegie):

 The following must be sent hard copy and sealed from the original letter writer to our office, to arrive no later than the campus deadline: